willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### My Desktop app only shows a black screen
 If your PC has an Nvidia hybrid GPU, the issue may be caused by Nvidia device running the runtimebroker.exe on the discrete GPU instead of the integrated one.
 To fix this issue, follow these instructions under "[How do I create Optimus settings for a new program?](http://nvidia.custhelp.com/app/answers/detail/a_id/2615/~/how-do-i-customize-optimus-profiles-and-settings%3F)" to add C:\windows\system32\runtimebroker.exe and force it to run on the "Integrated graphics" processor.

-## Uninstalling Mixed Reality
+## Questions about uninstalling Mixed Reality

-You can uninstall Windows Mixed Reality from **Settings -> Mixed Reality -> Uninstall**.
+### How do I uninstall Windows Mixed Reality?
+Go to  **Settings -> Mixed Reality -> Uninstall**.

-If you uninstall Windows Mixed Reality but get a "We couldn't finish uninstalling Windows Mixed Reality" message, you can modify the registry and use Windows PowerShell to run commands. **If you modify the registry incorrectly, serious problems might occur.
+### I got a "We couldn't finish uninstalling Windows Mixed Reality" message
+Experienced users can modify the registry and use Windows PowerShell to run commands. **If you modify the registry incorrectly, serious problems might occur.
 Make sure to follow these steps carefully.
 For added protection, back up your registry before you modify it so you can restore it if a problem occurrs.** For more info, see [How to back up and restory the registry in Windows](https://support.microsoft.com/en-us/help/322756/how-to-back-up-and-restore-the-registry-in-windows).

 1. Restart your PC.
 2. In the **Search** box, type "regedit" and then select **Yes**.